jacklion710/jacobleone-music-portfolio/README.md

 - **[React Icons](https://react-icons.github.io/react-icons/)**: A library to utilize popular icons from different icon packs in your React application.
 - **[React Helmet](https://github.com/nfl/react-helmet)**: A component that simplifies the management and manipulation of document head tags.

-(⚠️ This is a basic overview; depending on the full range of technologies used in your project, you might want to add more here.)

 ## 🚀 Getting Started

 1. **Setup**